infiniflow/infinity/docs/benchmark.md

 ```

-Alternatively, you can manually download the benchmark files by visiting [http://corpus-texmex.irisa.fr/](http://corpus-texmex.irisa.fr/).
+Alternatively, you can manually download the benchmark datasets by visiting [http://corpus-texmex.irisa.fr/](http://corpus-texmex.irisa.fr/).

 ```sh
 # Unzip and move the SIFT1M benchmark file.